day8/re-frame/docs/on-dynamics.md

     the dynamics for everything that might change that banana over time.
 Unfortunately, as you pull the banana back towards you, you might discover a Gorilla is holding it.
     And that Gorilla is sitting in a jungle, so you get that too.
 Plus some Monsoonal weather.
-    There's often a lot of new runtime dynamics coming your way, attached to that banana.
+    There's often a lot of new runtime dynamics coming your way, attached to that initial banana.

 ## Declarative